Student Agency

 Student Agency is a Czech travel agency whose main focuses are on au-pair programmes, resale of airline tickets, bus and rail transport.
 Its headquarters are in Brno, Czech Republic.
 Despite the company's name, their services are not sold exclusively to students.
-Student Agency is the sole owner of RegioJet, which operates bus and rail transport across the Czech Republic and Slovakia.
+Student Agency is the sole owner of RegioJet, which operates bus and rail transport across Czechia, Slovakia and Poland.

 The company was founded by Radim Jančura, a graduate of the Brno University of Technology.
 Since its registration in 1996, Jančura has remained CEO and is the sole owner.